senekor/buenzlimarks/README.md

-# BuenzliMarks
+# buenzlimarks

 This is a work in progress!

-BuenzliMarks is a web application for bookmark management and more.
+buenzlimarks is a web application for bookmark management and more.

 Check it out: https://buenzlimarks.remlse.dev